neutrinographics/event_sink/README.md

 TODO: List what your package can do.
 Maybe include images, gifs, or videos.

+### Pooling
+Events can be optionally pooled together.

 ## Getting started

 TODO: List prerequisites and provide or point to information on how to